zeta-chain/toolkit/README.md

-# Template for a ZetaChain Hardhat Project
+# Hardhat tasks for the ZetaChain template

-This is a simple Hardhat template that provides a starting point for developing smart contract applications on the ZetaChain blockchain.

 ## Prerequisites